HomeAnswersGeneral Surgerypilonidal sinus

 Hello doctor,

-Is surgery the only option to cure this or can I try something that can help me to escape from surgery?
-Someone suggested me to use salicylic acid pads to wipe the area twice a day.
+Is surgery the only option to cure this, or can I try something that can help me escape surgery?
+Someone suggested that I use salicylic acid pads to wipe the area twice a day.
 Will this work?
-Can you please suggest me anything else that can help me to get rid of it?
+Can you please suggest anything else that can help me get rid of it?

-One doctor suggested that he will be keeping the wound open after surgery and other doctor suggested to use stitches once the surgery is done.
-Which method is more beneficial in case of a surgery?
-Also is there any chance of recurrence even after surgery?
+One doctor suggested that he would keep the wound open after surgery, and another doctor suggested using stitches once the surgery is done.
+Which method is more beneficial in the case of a surgery?
+Also, is there any chance of recurrence even after surgery?

-I want to get a scan done of the area just to know if it is not critical as it has been more than one or two years I am having this problem.
+I want to get a scan done of the area just to know if it is not critical, as it has been more than one or two years since I have been having this problem.
 What scan is the best for this?
 MRI or CT scan?
 I will share the scan results with you in the next query.

 Answered by Dr. Datta Ram.
 U.